-- Progressing delivery of the Mayor's policy programme, as set out in the Corporate Strategy to 2022 adopted by Council in 2018/19; - Plan and prepare to implement further cuts and adjust the allocation of resources across Council services in light of the anticipated further budget reductions the Council faces; - Respond to the leadership priorities following appointments within the period considered by the 2019/20 accounts to the roles of Chief Executive, s151 Officer, and Monitoring Officer; - Complete the annual reviews of the schemes of delegation and performance report to align to the new Directorate structures to be implemented in 2020/21; - Update the payroll and HR procedures to ensure resilience and capture the operational changes from the move to a new system (Oracle Cloud); - Address the external and internal audit findings reported to the Audit Panel to maintain and, where necessary, improve the Council's financial controls (e.g. in respect of income); - Agree and implement the actions to respond to the findings and recommendations of the Children Services Ofsted review (August 2019); and

-Continue the work with our local and regional health partners to best deliver the 'integrated health and social care agenda' for the benefit of the borough's citizens.
+- Continue to progress delivery of the Mayor's policy programme, as set out in the Corporate Strategy to 2022 adopted by Council in 2018/19.
+It is estimated that 90 per cent of commitments have either been delivered or are on track for delivery.
+At the same time, the Council continues to monitor the impact of the Covid-19 pandemic on the delivery of Corporate Strategy commitments.
+The current assessment is that whilst there may be some deliverability risk, none of the 111 are undeliverable. - Plan and prepare to implement further cuts and adjust the allocation of resources across services in light of the anticipated further budget reductions the Council faces to address the £10m persistent in-year service overspending and identify the estimated £40m plus of cuts required for the next three years (£24m in 2021/22) while also responding to the impact of the Covid pandemic and related economic uncertainties, including Brexit; - Embed the Directorate and operational changes and work to deliver the corporate priorities agreed at Council in February 2020, following appointments within the period considered by the 2019/20 accounts and subsequently to the roles of Chief Executive, s151 Officer, and Monitoring Officer; - Complete the annual reviews of the schemes of delegation and performance report to align to the new Directorate structures implemented in 2020/21; - Update the payroll and HR procedures to ensure resilience and capture the operational changes from the move to a new system (Oracle Cloud); - Continue to structure and enhance the management development programme; - Address the external and internal audit findings reported to the Audit Panel to maintain and, where necessary, improve the Council's financial controls (e.g. in respect of income); - Continue to address areas for improvement overseen by a discrete Improvement Board on the findings and recommendations of the Children Services review; and - Continue the work with our local and regional health partners to best deliver the 'integrated health and social care agenda' for the benefit of the borough's citizens, via the Joint Borough Based Board established in 2019/20.

 In addition to the above the Council is responding to the impact of Covid 19 on the Borough and the Council.
-On the 23 March 2020 the UK was put on 'lockdown' as a result of Covid-19.
 The impact of the pandemic has been considerable both in terms of loss of life as well as disruption to the economy.
-In response, the Council activated its emergency response procedures, which remain in effect at the time of preparing this statement.
-The impact of the pandemic has also placed significant pressure on the Council's finances.
+In response, the Council has had to change the way it works both internally and with others.
+These changes, and the impact of the pandemic, remain in effect at the time of preparing this statement.
+The impact of the pandemic has also placed significant pressure on the Council's finances from both loss of income and unplanned expenditure/costs.

-The exceptional measures impacted the conclusion of the 19/20 municipal year with revised governance arrangements put in place.
+The exceptional measures impacted the conclusion of the 19/20 municipal year and post balance sheet date period during the accounts audit with revised governance arrangements put in place.
 These included reduced Member meetings restricted to Council, Mayor & Cabinet, and Overview and Scrutiny for decision making in line with the Constitution and the introduction of virtual meetings for participants and the public.
 The Council was able to hold its Annual General Meeting on the 15 July to start the 2020/21 municipal year.
 As the exceptional measures introduced following Covid-19 are eased, the Council is gradually moving from a response to transition and recovery phases.